kelly-lin/12d-lang-server/doc/4dm/README.md

-This project automatically generates the 12dpl library documentation to display in language services (e.g. showing documentation when hovering over a 12dpl library function) by mapping the functions defined in a protypes file and parsing the 12d programming manual with the script `/doc/4dm/gen_doc.py`.
-This allows the project to update the documentation efficiently when new versions of the 12d compiler is released.
+This project automatically generates the 12dpl library documentation to display in language services (e.g. showing documentation when hovering over a 12dpl library function) by mapping the functions defined in a protypes file with the 12d programming manual with the script `/doc/4dm/gen_doc.py`.

-The automatic generation allows us to gather the large amount of documentation very quickly but also comes at a price with many errors such as incorrect spacing and having pdf header/footer text included in function call descriptions and including symbol chacaracters in the text.
+The automatic generation allows us to gather the large amount of documentation very quickly, but also comes at a price with many errors such as incorrect spacing and having pdf header/footer text included in function call descriptions and including symbol chacaracters in the text.
 To address this, a documentation patching system has been implemented to correct the mistakes.

-See below for steps on creating a patch.

 ## How to create a patch